 But the most iconic feature of the hotel is the bright red chairs on the small pier jutting out into the ocean.
 One of our favorite things was watching the sun set over the chairs, the pier, and the ocean every night.
 It’s picture perfect!

 The Hotel B Cozumel took over the property of the former Fontan hotel.
-Renovated and remodeled in 2012, it is obvious the Hotel B put an incredible amount of TLC in renovating the property.
+Renovated and remodeled in 2012, it is obvious the new owners put an incredible amount of TLC in renovating the property.
 It’s just breathtaking.
-It’s also easy to see why the Hotel B Cozumel is a distinguished member of Mexico Boutique Hotels.
+It’s also easy to see why this hotel is a distinguished member of Mexico Boutique Hotels.
 From the moment of arrival, you can just tell it is going to be a special experience.

-I wish we could say that we did a lot of things while at the Hotel B. Yes, we did morning yoga – the first time either of us had tried this form of exercise.
+I wish we could say that we did a lot of things while at staying at the property.
+Yes, we did morning yoga – the first time either of us had tried this form of exercise.
 Yes, we did the very cool ceviche demonstration with the hotel’s chef, which also doubled as a delicious al fresco lunch (and we highly recommend doing it).
-Yes, we enjoyed the hotel’s restaurant several nights.
+Yes, we enjoyed the on-property restaurant several nights.
 And, of course we went scuba diving in Cozumel.
-But our focus while at the Hotel B Cozumel was on the motto tiled at the bottom of the pool: “JUST BE!”
+But our focus while at the property was on the motto tiled at the bottom of the pool: “JUST BE!”
 And that’s exactly what we did.